-- □ Default execution strategy: The user can choose if the default execution is data-driven or time-driven. - □ Check for Updates URL.
-The configurable URL where openSF looks for software updates. - □ Store raw logs for each module executed: if disabled, a single log file will be generated for each executed simulation.
-The file contains general status messages, plus the messages from all modules formatted according to [AD-E2E].
-However, if this option is enabled, a log file will be created in the same folder containing the "raw" output (both with and without E2E-ICD format) for each module in the simulation.
-This may be useful for debugging some modules. - □ Validate LCFs against schema on writing: The user can validate the Local Configuration Files (LCFs) against a schema file.
+- Maximum Directory Copy Depth: Defines the maximum depth of the directory tree used when copying files and folders before a simulation is executed.
+This copy operation typically includes copying input and configuration files/directories into the simulation folder.
+The use of this value is widespread and is designed to avoid possible infinite loops caused by symbolic links. - □ Validate LCFs against schema on writing: The user can validate the Local Configuration Files (LCFs) against a schema file.
 "Skip validation" is selected by default, but the user can select "Validate but only generate warnings" or "Validate and fail the simulation on errors".
 As the description indicates, if the user chooses "Validate but only generate warnings", the LCFs will be validated against the XSD schema file chosen in the Module menu (Section 4.3.2.2.2) and warnings will be generated in the simulation log.
-If instead the user selects "Validate and fail the simulation on errors", the validation against the XSD schema file will raise errors which will force immediate termination the simulation's execution. - □ Enable user role selection: When enabled, a custom menu is shown in the toolbar to allow switching between "Normal" user role and "Developer" user role (see Section 3.2.2). - Override Parameter Dimensions: When a parameter is changed, its dimensions may vary.
-When this option is ticked, this would generate a DimsMismatch error.
-When this option is unticked, the parameter dimensions are updated according to the new value. - □ Symlink handling mode: By default, when a symbolic link file or folder is used in a simulation (as a configuration or input), the actual file or folder referred to by the source element is copied in the simulation folder ("Copy File") (see Section 4.3.4).
+If instead the user selects "Validate and fail the simulation on errors", the validation against the XSD schema file will raise errors which will force immediate termination the simulation's execution. - □ Symlink handling mode: By default, when a symbolic link file or folder is used in a simulation (as a configuration or input), the actual file or folder referred to by the source element is copied in the simulation folder ("Copy File") (see Section 4.3.4).
 The user can instead choose to create a symbolic link to the original source ("Copy Link") or ignore symbolic links altogether ("Ignore").
 In this latter case, the symbolic links are not considered when creating the execution folder.
-If some module refers to files/folders containing symbolic links, the user is responsible for manually placing them where the module expects them to be found.
+If some module refers to files/folders containing symbolic links, the user is responsible for manually placing them where the module expects them to be found. - Module CLI Version: Version of the Command Line Interface used when running a module.
+Version 1 uses positional arguments, while version 2 uses flagged options (see [AD-ICD]). - Maximum Execution Threads.
+Sets the maximum number of modules that can be executed in parallel during a simulation execution.
+The recommended value corresponds to the number of cores of the machine were openSF is installed.
+Possible values are: 0 (number of cores of the machine), 1 (no parallelisation enable) or N (the number of modules that may be executed in parallel).
+Keep in mind that it is allowed to insert a maximum number of execution threads higher than the number of cores of the machine and the impact is that a core may have to deal with more than one thread.
+Nevertheless, a warning message will be shown to the user whenever entering a value higher than the machine's number of cores. - Store raw logs for each module executed: if disabled, a single log file will be generated for each executed simulation.
+The file contains general status messages, plus the messages from all modules formatted according to [AD-E2E].
+However, if this option is enabled, a log file will be created in the same folder containing the "raw" output (both with and without E2E-ICD format) for each module in the simulation.
+This may be useful for debugging some modules.